 For instance, the Texas Senate recently passed a bill to make cyberbullying a crime.
 According to the Dallas Morning News, the bill would criminalize cyberbullying and give parents and schools more reach when it comes to preventing harassment online.
 The bill also gives parents the right to sue the perpetrator’s parents, if the parents could have prevented the bullying, but did nothing to intervene.
 The tougher new laws come in the wake of teen suicides.
 According to the Centers for Disease Control, suicide is the second leading cause of teen deaths.
 In Texas, parents whose children have killed themselves due to cyberbullying are fighting back—with lawsuits and personal injury claims.

 38% percent of women who have faced online harassment have found the harassment extremely upsetting—and this is just considering the impact on adults.
 Children and teens may not always have the emotional resources to handle the stress of online harassment.
 Teens and children who face cyberbullying may require counseling or therapy, which can cost as much as $200 an hour for the best services.
 Yet, for many families, the cost is not a concern when their children’s lives are on the line.

 With more laws being put in place to hold cyberbullies accountable, parents may have more avenues to seek a recovery for their children’s rehabilitation and care following online harassment.
-Laborde Earles Law Firm are personal injury attorneys in Lafayette, Louisiana who take seriously cases where children’s wellbeing has been affected by the negligence of other parents or the school system.
+The Jones Law Firm in Alexandria Louisiana who take seriously cases where children’s wellbeing has been affected by the negligence of other parents or the school system.

 Online harassment can take many forms.
 In some cases, nude or partially nude photos sent in confidence are later published or shared in public forums.
 In other instances, children make harassing comments online on social media.
 Statements made about other children can be libelous in some cases.